Shrill (TV series): Development

 On April 24, 2018, it was announced that Hulu was developing a television series adaptation of Lindy West's memoir Shrill: Notes from a Loud Woman with a pilot written by West, Ali Rushfield, and Saturday Night Live's Aidy Bryant.
 Executive producers were expected to include Lorne Michaels, Andrew Singer, Elizabeth Banks, and Max Handelman.
 Production companies involved with the series were set to consist of Broadway Video and Brownstone Productions.

 On June 13, 2018, it was reported that Hulu had given the production a straight-to-series order.
 On August 1, 2018, the series order was confirmed and it was clarified that it was for a first season consisting of six episodes.
 It was further announced that the first episode of the series would be directed by Jesse Peretz and the second by Carrie Brownstein.
 Additionally, Rushfield and West were added as executive producers, Bryant as a co-executive producer, and Dannah Shinder as a producer.

+While at the time West was understood to be a key producer, from her comments in her 2026 memoir, Adult Braces, it is clear she felt like the show was a departure from her personal experience.
+She wrote, "It’s not like if you watch Shrill, you won’t see me in there.
+I was writing scripts, attending castings, approving props, choosing background actors, interviewing post-production crew, getting hugged by the CEO of Warner Bros.
+Television...Shrill was never my show, and in the ways that matter to me, I was never really there.
+My real personality wasn’t in the room and didn’t often make it onto the screen."

 On December 11, 2018, it was announced that the series would premiere on March 15, 2019.
 On April 15, 2019, the series was renewed for a second season that premiered on January 24, 2020.
 On March 31, 2020, the series was renewed for a third season.
 On January 27, 2021, Hulu announced that the third season would be the final season.